 - Recheck your solder connections.
 80% of all problems are traced to this.
 Cold solder joints and broken joints will cause erratic performance or failure.
 Reheat any questionable solder connections until they flow and look shiny and secure. - Check for bits of solder, wire ends, or other foreign matter which may be lodged in the wiring. - Batteries incorrectly inserted.
 The "+" side of the battery should always be inserted facing up. - PIC chip inserted backwards.
 The notch which represents pin 1 should be toward the top of the board. - Bad part it does happen.
-In the hundreds of boards assembled, we've seen a few power switches fail and one bad PIC chip.
+In the hundreds of boards assembled, we've seen the rare part fail.